Partial order funcoids and reloids formalize such things as “infinitely small” step rotating a circle counter-clockwise.

 The definition for partial order funcoid (and similarly partial order reloid) is a trivial generalization of the classical definition of partial order.

-is a partial order iff all of the following:
+The endo-funcoid $latex f$ on a set $latex A$ is a partial order iff all of the following:

 This can also be defined for reloids entirely analogous to funcoids.